 our why

 The World Wildlife Fund reports a nearly 70% decline in vertebrate wildlife since 1970.
 The scope of loss and what individuals and their communities can do to conserve nature is poorly understood, especially in communities with limited access to formal education.
-Communities, like those we work with, are often disproportionately impacted by biodiversity loss and climate change because they depend on local water, wood, and wildlife for survival.
+Rural villages, like those we work with, are often disproportionately impacted by biodiversity loss and climate change because they depend on local water, wood, and wildlife for survival.
 These frontline communities are increasingly experiencing food and water shortages, as well as extreme weather that increases their vulnerability.

-To help conserve nature and empower youth to protect their local natural resources, we have engaged in several environmental education and conservation efforts. |
+To help conserve nature and empower youth to protect their local natural resources, we engage in many environmental education and conservation efforts. |

 ENVIRONMENTAL EDUCATION AND